What Happens if You Miss the Tax Deadline in 2025

 When you miss a tax deadline

-While it’s not an ideal situation, you don’t need to panic if you fail to file on time.
+While it’s not an ideal situation, you don’t necessarily need to panic if you fail to file on time.
 Many Americans abroad have made this mistake, most often due to a misunderstanding of their tax and reporting obligations.
 For example, in 2019, the IRS received less than 2 million income tax returns from the estimated 9 million Americans living abroad.

-The important thing to do when you’ve realized you’ve missed a deadline is to take action immediately — the sooner you file your taxes, the more likely you are to minimize (or even avoid) penalties and interest.
+The important thing to do when you realize you’ve missed a tax deadline is to take action immediately.
+After all, the sooner you file your taxes, the more likely you are to minimize — or even avoid — penalties and interest.
+Below, we’ll walk you through what happens if you do taxes late.

-Taking action: Filing a late tax return
+How to file a late tax return

 A few common forms relevant to expats include: